tonyputi/runitonce/README.md

 ## Known issue

 - landing page improve
-- add is_loading on show when ajax call must be finish
-- notification system for some operations
 - profile page should work also for other users
-- user show is missed for user admin

 - remove npm from docker file
 - export postman collection